anuket-project/anuket-specifications/doc/common/glossary.md

 <a name="1.6"></a>
 ## Cloud Platform Abstraction Related Terminology:

-- **Abstraction:** Process of removing smaller details or attributes or common properties in the study of systems to focus attention on topics of greater importance or general concepts.
-It can be result of decoupling. ([Wikipedia:Abstraction](https://en.wikipedia.org/wiki/Abstraction_(computer_science)), [Wikipedia:Generalization](https://en.wikipedia.org/wiki/Generalization))
+- **Abstraction:** Process of removing concrete, fine-grained or lower level details or attributes or common properties in the study of systems to focus attention on topics of greater importance or general concepts.
+It can be the result of decoupling. ([Wikipedia:Abstraction](https://en.wikipedia.org/wiki/Abstraction_(computer_science)), [Wikipedia:Generalization](https://en.wikipedia.org/wiki/Generalization))

 - **Appliance deployment model:** Application has tight coupling with underlying Platform even if the application is virtualized or containerized.